SocioEvents/webex-events-ruby-sdk/README.md

     operation_name: 'TrackDelete',
     headers: { 'Idempotency-Key' => SecureRandom.uuid }
   )
-rescue Webex::Errors::ConflictError # Conflict errors are retriable, bu to guarantee it you can handle the exception again. sleep 0.2 retry end
+rescue Webex::Errors::ConflictError # Conflict errors are retriable, but to guarantee it you can handle the exception again. sleep 0.2 retry end